thomasnapier/unsupervised-soundscape-segmentation/README.md

 Annotations were generated by the LEAVES tool: https://github.com/thomasnapier/LEAVES

+The repository does **not** bundle the complete original Australian Acoustic Observatory audio archive.
+If annotation files contain `sound_path` values that are valid on your machine, the full reconstruction notebook can use them.
+If not, it logs missing files and continues using the included processed feature and result snapshots where appropriate.

 ---

 ## Installation

 A Python environment from **Python 3.10 to 3.12** is recommended.
-Some scientific audio packages may not yet install reliably on newer Python versions.
+Some scientific audio and machine learning packages may not install reliably on very new Python versions.

 Install dependencies with: